Palestine Police Force: The revolt of 1936-1939

-During the 1936–1939 Arab revolt in Palestine, additional forces were established in Palestine by the British, including the Jewish Settlement Police, Jewish Supernumerary Police and the joint British-Jewish Special Night Squads.
+During the 1936–1939 Arab revolt in Palestine, additional police forces were established in Palestine by the British authorities, including the Jewish Settlement Police, Jewish Supernumerary Police and the joint Anglo-Jewish Special Night Squads, the counter-insurgency unit of the force, which gained a reputation for carrying out violent raids against Arab villages.
+Between 1936 and 1939, Arab officers became increasingly marginalized within the force, while British and Jewish policemen were increasingly mobilized to suppress the revolt.
+Prior to the revolt, the police force was majority Arab.
+However, during the years of the revolt, the police force became majority British, with the numbers of British officers in the police force growing from 900 to 2500.

 The Tegart forts

 Colonial Office officials in London wanted Irish-born police officer and engineer Sir Charles Tegart to become Inspector-General of the Force in 1937.
 He refused but joined Sir David Petrie in visiting the territory (December 1937 – January 1938) to advise on dealing with Arab guerrillas.

-Tegart forts are a style of militarized police fortress constructed throughout Palestine during the British mandate.
+Tegart forts are a style of militarized police fortress constructed throughout Palestine during the Arab Revolt.
 The forts are named after Tegart, who designed them in 1938 based on his experiences in the Indian insurgency.
 Tens of the reinforced concrete block structures were built to the same basic plan, both along the so-called Tegart's Wall of the northern border with Lebanon and Syria, and at strategic intersections in the interior of Palestine.

 Many of them stand to this day, and some continue to be used as jails and police stations.

 The Force during and after World War II

+After the 1939 White Paper, the British limited Jewish immigration to Palestine, despite the dire situation of European Jews during the Holocaust.
+The PPF was tasked with enforcing these restrictions, including intercepting illegal immigrants.

 On 27 May 1942, the Police became a military force eligible to be deployed on military operations inside Palestine and in Syria and Iraq.

 In 1944, the Police Mobile Force (PMF) was created as a fully militarized strike force, which was part of and under the command of the Palestine Police.
 Established with 800 British servicemen, who had been on active wartime service in Italy, North Africa, and Britain, the PMF was organized, trained, and equipped along military lines.
 Members wore 'battle dress' and were trained in a special training depot based in Jenin.